IARCbioinfo/R-tricks/README.md

 - http://www.r-statistics.com/2014/08/simpler-r-coding-with-pipes-the-present-and-future-of-the-magrittr-package/

 ## Plotting with R
-There is a pretty nice R package to easily produce publication-ready plots with ggplot2 : [ggpubr](http://www.sthda.com/english/rpkgs/ggpubr/)
+There is a pretty nice R package to easily produce publication-ready plots with ggplot2 : [ggpubr](http://www.sthda.com/english/rpkgs/ggpubr/).
+In addition, there is a list of color palettes inspired by colors used in scientific journals : [vignette](https://cran.r-project.org/web/packages/ggsci/vignettes/ggsci.html).

 ## Tip and tricks